 - Proper Equipment

 - Officer/Member Safety

 An agency receives Accreditation once every three years after they are evaluated for and approved by the Commission for Florida Law Enforcement Accreditation.
-The Escambia County Sheriff’s Office received their initial accreditation in 2011, were re-accredited in 2014, and are seeking their second re-accreditation in the fall of 2017.
+The Escambia County Sheriff’s Office received their initial accreditation in 2011, were re-accredited in 2014 and in 2017.